 not to mention holding us all together!

 So, what do you need to eat to keep your skin in tip-top condition?
-Here are the micros, whey they do and where to find them:
+Here are the micros, what they do and where to find them:

 Omega 3 fatty acids - reduced inflammation, make the skin less vulnerable to UV damage: oily fish, nuts & seeds, especially walnuts